Does your house need painting but you don’t know where to begin?

 When you hire a pro painting contractor, you should, if you have vetted and checked them out previously, end up with a great looking home.

-However, if you try and paint it yourself, you will probably end up with a terrible looking home.
+However, if you try and paint it yourself, you could end up with a terrible looking home.

 Reason two: The biggest part of painting is the preparation.
 Admit it, you haven’t a clue.